-The point #1 is the movement that broke the trend line a formed a new local minima.
+Point #1 is the movement that broke the trend line a formed a new local minimum.

-The point #2 is the return (the retest) to the broken line.
-It is very important that the next maximum formed at this point doesn’t not exceed the previous one.
-That is the right area to search for the entry point in order to open the short-term transactions (in my example).
+Point #2 is the return (the retest) to the broken line.
+The next maximum formed at this point mustn’t exceed the previous one.
+That is the right area to search for the entry point to open the short-term transactions (in my example).
 However, this is quite an aggressive entry as there is always a chance to get right into the trading range or a complicated retracement.
 If you like to catch reversals, then such entries are just what you need.

-We can say that the point #3 is formed when the price updates the previous local minimym and fixes below it.
-As you can see on my chart, the point #3 is not yet formed.
+We can say that point #3 is formed when the price updates the previous local minimum and fixes below it.
+As you can see from my chart, point #3 is not yet formed.
 Formation of the point #3 gives us another opportunity to open the short-term transactions.
 We can sell out this situation in two ways:

 - For breakout by the stop order;

-- For the retest of the broken minimum of the point #1.
+- For the retest of the broken minimum of point #1.